 RIC can help with our tried and tested switch for Year 13 programme

-Every September up to 60 students join RIC directly into Year 13 for their final year of sixth form.
+Every September up to 60 students join RIC directly into Year 13 for their final year of sixth form as either day or boarding students.
 RIC is able to offer teaching on all exam boards for most subjects so switching schools can be done with ease.

 With reformed A levels you may not be entered for the new AS exams at the end of Year 12.
 However it is still the case that you may benefit from a fresh start in Year 13.